Facts About COVID-19 Testing:

 - You should NOT go to any emergency room unless it is an emergency, for example, you are having difficulty breathing.
 If you need to go to the ER, and you have symptoms plus a known exposure, you must call ahead to ensure proper infection control protocols are in place prior to your arrival.

-There is no reason to be tested unless a healthcare provider specifically orders a test for you, especially if you have no symptoms of COVID-19.
-In the meantime, please follow the basic preventative measures recommend by the Centers for Disease Control, such as frequent hand washing, avoiding crowds and staying at least 6 feet away from other people.
+Please follow the basic preventative measures recommend by the Centers for Disease Control, such as frequent hand washing, wearing a face covering, avoiding crowds and staying at least 6 feet away from other people.

-The symptoms for COVID-19 are similar to those of influenza or other respiratory illnesses and include:
+The symptoms for COVID-19 are similar to those for influenza or other respiratory illnesses and may include:

 These symptoms may appear in as few as two days or as long as 14 days after exposure to the virus.
 Currently, those at elevated risk of exposure are: